sankalpdayal/PIDController/README.md

 average CTE also becomes low enough then the emphasis is done on maximizing speed.
 Hence then the error function is changed to maximize speed.

 ## Results and Observations
-After running the twiddle algorith for considerable long time, the car was able to remain on track very precisely.
-Following video shows how the car ran with the final chosen parameters.
+After running the twiddle algorithm for considerably long time, the twiddle had updated parameters that enabled the car to remain on track very effectively.
+Following video shows how the car navigated with the final chosen parameters.

 [![Results of PID Run](http://img.youtube.com/vi/hpGvvLTV8gA/0.jpg)](http://www.youtube.com/watch?v=hpGvvLTV8gA)